nshift/github-guidelines/README.md

 *Why*
 >Categories help identify what label to assign to an issue.
 Each issue cannot have more than one label from the same category.

+Labels should have the following format `Category: Name`.

+*Why*
+>Having this format allows to be explicit about the category of the label.
+Also, GitHub orders labels aphabetically, so following this format allows to keep categories dislayed in the same order accross every issues.

+**Preferred:**
+`Type: Bug`

+**Not Preferred:**
+`Bug`

 Every issue should have a `Type` and a `Severity` label.

 *Why*